The Art of Emotional Communication

 These exchanges stamps patterns on the soul, memories stored at the cellular level.
 Later, when similar encounters are experienced in adult relationships, the body recalls the past with memories of painful punishments or rejections, and the blood pressure rises, the heart speeds up, and vision narrows—a protective mode activates.
 We’re physiological ready for battle!
 These physiological responses are appropriate for confronting a threatening intruder; not typically best for resolving differences with a lover.
 The escape or attack (from our agitated state) sabotages closeness.

 During emotional communication the arousal leaves imprints on our soul more than any other communications.
 Heightened emotion stores surrounding events as significant.
-Perhaps, this is what Eckart Tolle is referring to when he speaks of our pain body.
+Perhaps, this is what Eckhart Tolle is referring to when he speaks of our pain body.
 But joy is also a heightened emotion which also stores in our memory.

 Heightened discomfort during relationship disagreements, followed by healthy resolution, and appropriate repair, creates a pattern of security and trust.
 These patterns lesson the anguish surrounding conflict.